iliu-net/NeuSol/README.md

     to the actual control placement.
     - Convert pikaday and others to Sc::render
   - Position report, historical, adding bar chart did not work (phpGraph is buggy!)
-- Documentation
+- Documentation (see github ticket)
-  - How to hack
-  - How to refresh UAT
-  - How to upgrade
 - Authentication
   - Install oindentd and configure
   - Add code for transaction auditing